-Homemade Chicken and Dumplings is a family favorite recipe that’s chocked full of chicken, vegetables and soft, fluffy biscuit dumplings.
+This Homemade Chicken and Dumplings recipe is a family favorite that’s chocked full of chicken, vegetables and soft, fluffy biscuit dumplings.

 Homemade Chicken and Dumplings is every bit of goodness that you expect: rich, creamy sauce, delicious chicken pieces and plenty of vegetables.
 It’s a one pot meal that is sure to please the whole gang.